6rayWa1cher/quizzer/README.md

 Workflow:
 - User can create forms on the editor page
-- After form creation, user can share form's url with other ppl
+    - Each form assigned unique url
-- User can look at submitted responses on the editor page
+    - For each created form discord text channel created
 - Forms can be filled in an editor or on separate page, unique for each form
-- For each created form discord text channel created
+    - For each submitted response, message sent to corresponding discord channel
-- For each submitted response, message sent to corresponding channel
+- User can look at submitted responses on the editor page

 Project broken into several pieces:
 - ```forms-gen-nest/apps/forms-rest``` - service for communicating with clients via rest api.
 Forwards calls to other services via rabbitmq